 For most of us, we do not realize how long that caffeine is in our system. how much influence it plays on our actual lives either.
 Remember, caffeine has a half-life of 5 to 7 hours and will influence your sleep cycles.
 It is one of the most regarded reasons for individuals to have sleep loss.
 It is widely ignored throughout the world for that effect.
 Many individuals will regard their sleep loss as insomnia.
 Which is a real medical condition.
 While they can attribute to their afternoon coffee or late-night expresso ice cream or soda to unrestful sleep.

 Melatonin is a naturally occurring hormone that is affected by light and influences our wake and sleep cycles.
 But, for the majority of individuals who use it as a sleep aid, it functions more through the well-established “placebo effect” than it does through its prescribed purpose.
 Like when it comes to weight loss, you can’t do it with a supplement alone.
 Sleep is complex and has many different functions and variables.

 Caffeine has a half-life of 5 to 7 hours and will influence your sleep cycles.
 It is one of the most regarded reasons for individuals to have sleep loss.

-Finally, keep an eye out for the second part of “Sleep Matters More Than We Realize.”
-It will cover the dos and don’ts of building good sleep hygiene.
+Finally, check out the second part of “Sleep Matters More Than We Realize Pt.2.”
+It covers the dos and don'ts of building good sleep hygiene.
 There is a lot of information out there if you google “how to get good sleep.”
-But many do not take into account the scientific perspective of how sleep functions, which we will.
+But many do not take into account the scientific perspective of how sleep functions, which we do.